Rakeela/dragora-notes/2021-4-19-Eighty-Eighth.md

 I told my classmates that I had cried because I was convinced that the poem was terrible, and they reassured me that it was good.
 I didn't tell them that I didn't want to share anything with them ever, because of the way that they abused me.
 I hated the violence of my school; I hated that apparently most of the student body could watch me get ambushed and then be counted on to tell the teachers that I started it.
 The way people also tried to "make friends" made it worse.
 I didn't want to be attacked and then invited into the clique of violent bullies.
 I refused those invitations repeatedly.
 I didn't want to be involved in sports, either!
 I didn't want to befriend jocks.
 I wanted a safe, peaceful, and studious environment.

 ---
+Back then, I couldn't talk about miserable things, so people misunderstood.
+Today, I don't have that mental barrier anymore.

+---
 Back to [[day-post-archive]]